tayganr/purviewlab/modules/module01.md

 <div align="right"><a href="#module-01---create-an-azure-purview-account">↥ back to top</a></div>

 ## 2. Grant Access to Azure Purview's Data Plane

+By default, the identity used to create the Azure Purview account resource will have full access to Purview Studio.
+The following instructions detail how to provide access to additional users within your Azure Active Directory.

 1. Navigate to your Azure Purview account and click **Open** within the **Open Purview Studio** tile.